 Written by Greg Ellifritz

-Read the first paragraph of this article about the 2011 active shooter event in Arizona.
+Read the first paragraph of this article about an active shooter attack in Arizona.

 “Pam Simon’s first thought was “this is not happening.”
 The aide to Gabrielle Giffords’ next thought was “that’s a toy gun.”
 A moment later: “It’s happening.”